exactly-once/Home/content/posts/exactly-once-delivery.md

  - take a message off the queue
  - modify the application state
  - enqueue resulting messages
+ - remove the processed message from the input queue

 Transactions guarantee that included operations are atomic and durable.
 That means that either all three operations are completed or none is.
 Also, once a transaction is accepted by a system, the system guarantees it won't disappear in future.
 Transactions are implemented using a concept of a log -- an ordered sequence of operations stored on disk.
 When transaction is submitted, its description is first written to a log.
 Only after the log is made durable (e.g. by writing a checksum and ensuring that all write buffers are flushed) are the operations actually applied to the data.